-If you want to kill all weeds, grasses, and other plants in an large area, look for a grass-killing designation on the product.
+If you want to kill all weeds, grasses, and other plants in a large area, choose a product designated for grass-killing.
 However, apply it carefully or it could kill nearby plants you’d like to protect.

 Some types of weed killers, such as granular and powder, do not kill grasses, even if they come in contact with them.
 The chemicals in these products only stick to broadleaf plants.
 You can apply these weed killers to dandelions in your lawn without harming the grass.

 Because most flowers and vegetables have broad leaves, using a weed killer in a garden is tricky.
 The chemicals will destroy broadleaf flowers and vegetables just as easily as weeds.

 Your best option is to use a weed and grass killer product but apply it carefully.
 A gel type of weed killer works well in this case.
 Or use a sprayer very precisely on a day with no wind.